 Windows will start checking for driver compatibility before enabling the memory integrity option.

 - Close the Windows Security window and the Settings windows.

 After this, the core isolation in Windows 11 is enabled, helping protect the memory from invalid access.
 This will add an extra layer of protection against malware on your PC.

 So what happens with incompatible drivers are installed in the system?
 In that case, enabling the Memory integrity feature will fail and the Core isolation will not be working.

 To find out which drivers are incompatible, click the Review incompatible drivers link.

 You will now see one or more entries of drivers (.sys file names) that are incompatible with the Windows 11 driver system.
-That is, the device for which the driver is intended may work fine, but the driver is not fully compatible with the Windows 11 security system.
+That means, the device for which the driver is intended may work fine, but the driver is not fully compatible with the Windows 11 security system.
 This may happen if older drivers are installed (e.g. Windows 7 or Windows 10 drivers).

-Clicking the downward pointing arrow to the right of the driver’s name will reveal the details about the driver.
+Clicking the downward pointing arrow to the right of the driver’s name will reveal details about the driver.
 This information, date, version, and INF name can be used in the process to solve the driver incompatibility.